StraightCurlyCurves/RaspberryPi-3D-Balltracking/README.md

 - Run `tracking_raspberry.py` on the raspberry (via UI in vnc, not over ssh).
 - Three windows will open; mask your object of interest.
 The settings will be saved in `settings.csv`.
 - Run `udp_echo_server_and_visualisation.py` on the computer.
+- Have fun!

-Note: Masking parameters will be saved.
-If light/object doesn't change, it is possible to set the variable `with_windows` to `False` and run `tracking_raspberry.py` via ssh without VNC server/viewer needed.
+Note: Due the masking parameters will be saved in `settings.csv`, it is possible to set the variable `with_windows` to `False` and run `tracking_raspberry.py` via ssh without VNC server/viewer needed.